 - a.
-Conserve natural habitats by reducing disturbance and fragmentation. - b.
-Designs of new communities should be designed to retain undisturbed land to support ecological connectivity, promote biodiversity and improve water quality. - c.
-Encourage the remediation and redevelopment of brownfield sites. - d.
-Address critical ecological characteristics such as steep slopes and pervious soils as part of optimal site design.
+Conserve natural habitats by reducing disturbance and fragmentation. - New communities should be designed to retain undisturbed land to support ecological connectivity, promote biodiversity and improve water quality. - c.
+Encourage the remediation and redevelopment of brownfield sites. - Address critical ecological characteristics such as steep slopes and pervious soils as part of optimal site design.